arjunmagarcode/PreVizAI/README.md

 [Name] – Neo4j Graph Visualization

+(Replace [Name] placeholders with actual team members.)

 🙏 Acknowledgements
-Special thanks to the Cedar OS team for providing the powerful voice integration framework that enabled the vision of PreVizAI.
+Special thanks to the Cedar OS team for providing the voice SDK and support during HackGT.

 📜 License
 This project is licensed under the MIT License.
+See the LICENSE file for details.

-<div align="center"> Built with ❤️ for HackGT 2025 </div>
+<div align="center">Built with ❤️ for HackGT 2025</div> ```